 Almost all of us have heard about the Chernobyl disaster, a catastrophic nuclear accident that occurred in 1984.
 The disaster had a lot of tragic sequences that still can’t be forgotten nowadays.
 So, while visiting Kiev, you should visit the Chornobyl museum, which you can find near Kontraktova square.
 The museum was established in a former fire-station that took an essential part in eliminating the effects of the disaster.
 The museum has three showrooms with more than 7000 exhibits that include photos, video footage, secret documents, special equipment, and other authentic material.
 The museum’s exhibition is equipped with modern audio-visual technologies and art installations that give an additional perception of the catastrophe.
 The whole museum conveys a significant message, which greets museum’s visitors right at the entrance: “There is a limit of sadness, anxiety has no limits” (translated from Latin: “Est dolendi modus, non est timendi”).

 Day 2: 19:00 – 23:00

 After your dinner at Ostannya Barykada, we want to take you to a super lovely bar called Gnezdo Bar.
-Our local Anton says that the bar is a non-touristy place, it’s the spot where particularly locals love to hang out.
-When you enter the bar it seems that you have just entered an otherworldly place, full of positiveness, cosiness and warmth.
-The place is full of flowers, colourful paintings and friendly locals.
-The experienced bartenders of Gnezdo Bar are going to prepare some top notch cocktails and the music in the background will lift up your spirits!
+Our local Anton says that a bar is a non-touristy place, it’s the spot where particularly locals love to hang out.
+When you enter the bar it seems that you have just entered an otherworldly place, full of positiveness, coziness, and warmth.
+The place is full of flowers, colorful paintings, and friendly locals.
+The experienced bartenders of Gnezdo Bar are going to prepare some top-notch cocktails and the music in the background will lift up your spirits!
 Also, the bar is located directly on the slopes, so its terrace faces the entire city… Such an inspiring spot to visit in Kiev!